dkingstong/survey-creator/README.md

 cp env.example .env
 npm install
-npm run dev (this also runs the db command)
+npm run dev (this also runs the db command) npm run migrate npm run seed (will populate the db with some surveys and questions)
 ```

 Backend will be available at `http://localhost:3001`